blockaj/Getting-Started-with-apostrophe-sandbox/README.md

 ###Layout
 Now take a look at the `layout.html` file in `views/global`. <img src="layout-local.png" style="margin: 3%">
 It looks like there's a lot going on in here but you can delete practically all of it.

 1. You should see  `{% block header %}`.
 You can delete everything inside this block.
 Make sure not to delete the `{% endblock %}` that corresponds with our header block.
+The header block will appear at the top of your page.
+You may want the same header on many or all of your pages.
+You can put that header in this block.
+If you want a different header, maybe on you homepage, you can add a header block on your home template and it will override the header block we see in layout.

-2. You can delete the breadcrumbs block all together if you want, even the block itself.
+2. The breadcrumbs block is where you put your breadcrumbs (duh).
+With a breadcrumbs section on your webpage you can see the page tree to the webapge you're currently on.
+It's up to you whether or not you want to keep this.
 You should delete everything inside `{% block main %}` just like we did with the header block.
-Again, don't delete the blog itself, just the content inside.
+Again, don't delete the block itself, just the content inside.
+The main block is where we will put all of our content for each page.
+You may not want anything in the main block on your `layout.html` but you'll definitely want stuff in your main block on other pages.

 3. You can delete the extra content block all together as well as everything inside `{% block footerBody %}`.
 You could leave `{% block footer %}` and delete everything inside of it.
 It's just a matter of how you want to organize your template.
 You can also add or delete blocks later if you need to.
+The footer block is where you put the footer.
+This can contain some links to certain pages like About or Contact or can hold a copyright notice.

 At this point, you should just see a collection of nunjucks blocks in your `layout.html`.
 Now, we can go over what all of these sections are.